ant43/retail_traders_reddit/README.md

         Returns
         ------
         pandas.DataFrame
-            it returns a data frame which includes the body of the comment, the aouther and the time the comment was made, if there is no data to be found it will print it and then return an empty data frame
+            It returns a pandas dataframe which includes the author of the comment, the body ofg the comment, the time the comment was made, and a string containing the search terms found in the comment separated by "|" (for example, if "GOOG", "F", and "AAPL" are search terms and "F" and "GOOG" ap[pear in the comment, the last column element will be the string "F|GOOG").
+It returns an empty dataframe if the search returns no terms.